dev4press/gd-forum-manager-for-bbpress/readme.txt

 = 2.1 =
 Various updates and improvements.

-= 2.0 =
-* Change topic tags and topic author.
-Saving of topics edit log.
-New actions, filters and variables.
-Many improvements and fixes.

 == Changelog ==
+= 2.6 - 2023.12.21 =
+* New: updated plugin system requirements
+* Edit: updated use of some PHP function with WordPress replacements
+* Edit: plugin admin dashboard styling improvements
+* Edit: Dev4Press Library 4.5

 = 2.5 - 2023.11.15 =
 * New: tested with WordPress 6.4
 * New: log each change during the edit or bulk processing